wso2/puppet-apim/wso2am/README.md

 Pattern 3-6 consists of Gateway Cluster(s) and Publisher-Store clusters.
 If you are using those patterns, update members list appropriately in relevant hiera files.
 Refer each pattern's README for more info.

-3. Uncomment and modify the MySQL based data sources to point to the external MySQL servers in all the hiera data files.
+3. Modify the MySQL based data sources to point to the external MySQL servers in all the hiera data files.
 (You have just to replace the IP address, with the IP address of database server you are using).
 If you want to use any other database except MySQL, update the data sources appropriately.

    Ex: